 Both mom and daughter were happily immersed in the ballet world until March 2020.
 Konora is the ballet heroine and face of Once Upon a Dance.
 Her mom spent the pandemic learning InDesign, publishing, Web sites, marketing, and piles of things outside a dance instructor's wheelhouse.

 Konora's danced with Texture Contemporary Ballet, Aspen Santa Fe Ballet. and Ballet Idaho, and spent 2 years in the Professional Division at Pacific Northwest Ballet.

 Konora’s mother—Teacher Terrel—taught creative movement and ballet for decades and was honored to be recognized by her local City Council for embodying the spirit of partnership and commitment to children in our community for her work with young dancers.

 If you want to know more, further details below.

 The Once Upon a Dance books were created by a mother-daughter duo during Covid-19.
-The team's first pandemic creation, Dancing Shapes, has won several awards:
+The books have won many awards/endorsements:

 Once Upon a Dance is a proud member of

 · Society of Children's Book Writers and Illustrators

 · American Library Association